PowerPointLabs/PowerPointLabs-Website/README.md

 #### 3. Write the doc

 Write the document using Google Docs, and share it with project mentor for document review.
-When document review is passed, [this script](https://github.com/mangini/gdocs2md) can be used to generate the Markdown form of Google Docs document.
+When document review is passed, [this script](https://github.com/mangini/gdocs2md) can be used to generate the Markdown from Google Docs document.

 Then use the generated Markdown to construct the web page.
 Modification of styles and image links may be required.